hankrugg/DataReader/README.md

 2. Run program with your preferred method.

-3. Once the program completes execution, you will find two CSV files generated in the project directory: `Institutions.csv` and `Teams.csv`.
+3. Once the program completes execution, you will find three CSV files generated in the project directory: `Institutions.csv`, `Teams.csv`, and `Stats.csv`.